-Alfonso Cuarón’s Netflix drama Roma is the director’s most personal film yet, a Mexico City–set family drama in the early 1970s.
-Two young domestic workers — Cleo (Yalitza Aparicio) and Adela (Nancy García García), both of Mixteco descent — work for a family in the middle-class neighborhood of Roma.
+Alfonso Cuarón’s Netflix drama Roma is the director’s most personal film yet, a family drama set in Mexico City in the early 1970s.
+Two young domestic workers — Cleo (Yalitza Aparicio) and Adela (Nancy García), both of Mixteco descent — work for a family in the middle-class neighborhood of Roma.
 As their employer Sofia (Marina de Tavira) deals with her husband’s absence, the three women “construct a new sense of love and solidarity in a context of a social hierarchy where class and race are perversely intertwined,” per the movie’s description.

-For the first time, Cuarón did his film’s cinematography himself.
-The director told IndieWire he didn’t want to hire an English-speaking DP and have to translate his own memories.
+Cuarón acted as his own cinematographer on Roma, a first for the director.
+He told IndieWire he didn’t want to hire an English-speaking DP and have to translate his own memories.
 “Ninety percent of the scenes represented in the film are scenes taken out of my memory,” Cuarón said.
 “Sometimes directly, sometimes a bit more obliquely.
 It’s about a moment of time that shaped me, but also a moment of time that shaped a country.
 It was the beginning of a long transition in Mexico.”
-Roma will screen as the 56th New York Film Festival’s Centerpiece presentation.
-See it in select theaters starting November 21 and will appear on Netflix on December 14.
+Roma will screen in select theaters starting November 21 and will appear on Netflix on December 14.